 71 migration phenomena, profound cultural transformations and/or collapse of prehistorical variability may be involved (e.g., Donges et al., 2015 and references therein).
-At the global scale,
+At the global scale, the interhemispheric thermal balance provides an emergent framework for understanding such

-72 societies regardless of geographical and cultural boundaries during certain time periods

-73 characterized by climatic anomalies, events or regime shifts suggests that large scale climate al., 2014; Schneider et al., 2014).
-As this balance adjusted over the Holocene to gradual changes in the seasonality of insolation (Berger and Loutre, 1991), the Inter-Tropical Convergence Zone
+72 societies regardless of geographical and cultural boundaries during certain time periods al., 2014; Schneider et al., 2014).
+As this balance adjusted over the Holocene to gradual changes